Puzzlebottom/FantasyMap/README.md

 A secondary ambition was to use Test Driven Development throughout the project.
 As a result a fairly robust suite of both unit and integration tests are included.
 ## Getting Started

+### Requirements

+* Java v 17
+* Docker v 3.3.1

+### Installation
 The following steps will run this project locally.

-### Installation

 1. Clone the repo
    ```sh